- MEANING OF SECTION 8 COMPANY

 Under the companies act Section 12AA says an application is to be filed to the Income-tax commissioner with the necessary supporting documents and on the satisfaction of the commissioner, he/she shall grant the tax exemption to the company.

-These companies were previously defined under Section 25 of Companies Act, 1956 with more or less the same provisions and the new Act has, however, prescribed more objectives that Section 8 companies can have but the famous examples of Section 8 companies include Federation of Indian Chambers of Commerce and Industry (FICCI) and Confederation of Indian Industries (CII).
-The objective of these companies is facilitating the growth of trade and commerce and India and A Section 8 Company has more credibility as compared to any other Non-profit organization structure like Trust or Society but the Section 8 Companies can be formed with or without share capital, in case they are formed without capital, the necessary funds for carrying the business are brought in form of donations, subscriptions from members and general public The main objective is to promote commerce, education, art science sports social welfare and protection of the environment or any other such objective but the Section 8 company is registered with the Central Government under the Ministry of Corporate Affairs
+These companies were previously defined under Section 25 of Companies Act, 1956 with more or less the same provisions and the new Act has, however, prescribed more objectives that Section 8 companies can have but the famous examples of Section 8 companies include the Federation of Indian Chambers of Commerce and Industry (FICCI) and Confederation of Indian Industries (CII).
+The top ca firm in Mumbai clearly explain about the objective of these companies is facilitating the growth of trade and commerce and India and A Section 8 Company has more credibility as compared to any other Non-profit organization structure like Trust or Society but the Section 8 Companies can be formed with or without share capital, in case they are formed without capital, the necessary funds for carrying the business are brought in form of donations, subscriptions from members and general public The main objective is to promote commerce, education, art science sports social welfare and protection of the environment or any other such objective but the Section 8 company is registered with the Central Government under the Ministry of Corporate Affairs